itavero/homebridge-z2m/docs/config.md

 }
 ```

+## Support for groups
+Groups defined in Zigbee2MQTT will automatically be exposed as a single accessory, so they can be controlled as if they were a single device.
+Using the friendly name of a group or its ID, you can set also set the [Device options](config.md#devices) shown above
+for a particular group.
+Overriding the `exposes` information, might be of use if homebridge-z2m is not able to determine the correct information on its own.

+You can use the `exclude_grouped_devices` config option shown above to automatically
+exclude devices that are part of a group.
+That way they will only be exposed as a grouped device, and not as a singular device plus a group.
+You can override `exclude_grouped_devices` by setting `exclude` to `false` for the devices that you still want to show up in HomeKit as a
+"singular" device.

 ## Experimental features/changes {#experimental}
 These features/changes can be enabled from the configuration, either globally or (in some cases) for specific devices.
 Experimental features must be explicitly enabled from the configuration before they can be used.